geoadmin/web-storymaps/storymap8/README.md

 `storymap5$ node util/convertCSV.js`

 Due to licensing restrictions, the photo archive JPEGs must be copied manually to the `/app/data/photos/` folder.
-Their filenames will correspond to the images defined in `base.json`, e.g. `14093_0799_A1.jpg`.
+Their filenames will correspond to the images defined in `base.json`.

 ## Preparing translations